Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QHostInfo-c.rst

 To retrieve the name of the local host, use the static :sip:ref:`~PyQt6.QtNetwork.QHostInfo.localHostName` function.

 :sip:ref:`~PyQt6.QtNetwork.QHostInfo` uses the mechanisms provided by the operating system to perform the lookup.
-As per {https://tools.ietf.org/html/rfc6724}{RFC 6724} there is no guarantee that all IP addresses registered for a domain or host will be returned.
+As per RFC 6724 there is no guarantee that all IP addresses registered for a domain or host will be returned.

 **Note:** Since Qt 4.6.1 :sip:ref:`~PyQt6.QtNetwork.QHostInfo` is using multiple threads for DNS lookup instead of one dedicated DNS thread.
 This improves performance, but also changes the order of signal emissions when using :sip:ref:`~PyQt6.QtNetwork.QHostInfo.lookupHost` compared to previous versions of Qt.

 **Note:** Since Qt 4.6.3 :sip:ref:`~PyQt6.QtNetwork.QHostInfo` is using a small internal 60 second DNS cache for performance improvements.

-.. seealso:: :sip:ref:`~PyQt6.QtNetwork.QAbstractSocket`, `RFC 3492 <http://www.rfc-editor.org/rfc/rfc3492.txt>`_, `RFC 6724 <https://tools.ietf.org/html/rfc6724>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtNetwork.QAbstractSocket`.